minagawah/cra-ts-emotion-tailwind-solution/README.md

 <a id="what"></a>
 ## 2. What I Did

-There are basically 2 ways for [emotion](https://emotion.sh/docs/introduction) and
+There are basically two approaches for [emotion](https://emotion.sh/docs/introduction) and
 [tailwindcss](https://tailwindcss.com/)
 to work:

 1. Using PostCSS plugin
-2. Using babel macros
+2. Using Babel Macros

-Both approaches work fine
+Both work fine,
-except if you are running Jest (with enzyme) tests, then you must choose the 2nd approach.
+except if you are running Jest (+ Enzyme) tests, then you need the latter.

-I am assuming the readers have a CRA app, and not wanting your app to eject the configurations.
-So, you must be using [customize-cra](https://github.com/arackaf/customize-cra) (which is the extension of [react-app-rewired](https://github.com/timarney/react-app-rewired))
+I am assuming the readers have a CRA app, and not wanting your app to eject the configurations, and you must be using [customize-cra](https://github.com/arackaf/customize-cra) (which is the extension of [react-app-rewired](https://github.com/timarney/react-app-rewired))